 Submitted by Washington Governor Jay Inslee

-Through the Washington “Safe Start” plan, more businesses and activities will re-open in subsequent phases with adequate safety and health standards in place.
-Each phase will be at least three weeks — metrics and data will guide when the state can move from one phase to another.
+Through the Washington “Safe Start” plan, more businesses and activities would re-open in phases with adequate social distancing measures and health standards in place.
+Each phase will be at least three weeks — data and metrics will determine when the state can move from one phase to another.

 Read the full Safe Start policy plan here.

 Read the full story on the governor’s Medium page.